orlov0562/CodeHightlightJs/README.md

 ## Description
 This class allows:
 - write not escaped html code between start() and end() methods
-- not thinking about /t and /s characters
+- not think about /t and /s characters
-- not thinking about offset before code block
+- not think about offset before code block

 ## Usage examples